Stringfellow Road Widening

 Construction activities requiring temporary lane closures will be performed at night and drivers should expect alternating one-way traffic and temporary stoppages.
 However, due to noise concerns in areas of work that are adjacent to residential neighborhoods, daytime lane closures can also be expected.
 Variable message boards along Stringfellow Road will be illuminated and will provide advanced notification of anticipated impacts to traffic.

-Fairfax County Public Schools were back in session on September 2, 2014.
 Drivers should expect additional delays throughout the corridor during the morning and afternoon rush hours.
 The speed limit through the school zones at Chantilly High School and Rocky Run Middle School will be reduced to 25 MPH during these hours.

 During reconstruction of the Greenbriar Park parking lots, park users are encouraged to use the rear parking lot that can be accessed via Melville Lane.